Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 element.
 This is not only a time-saver, but also an excellent way of learning Selenium script syntax.

-This chapter is all about the Selenuim IDE and how to use it effectively.
+This chapter is all about the Selenium IDE and how to use it effectively.

 Installing the IDE
 ------------------